Oliver-CoderAcademy/uni_app/README.md

 The app runs on `Flask`, using a `PostgreSQL` database via `Psycopg2` and `SQLAlchemy`.
 Serialization is courtesy of `Marshmallow`, templating from `Jinja2`, migrations from `Flask-Migrate` with `Alembic`, and sessions via `Flask-Login`.

+## Upcoming features
+The next addition will be file storage using AWS S3.

 ## Dependencies:
 * Python 3
 * PostgreSQL